-- 6. The post-rehabilitation value shall be determined by an appraisal prepared by a licensed professional appraiser or the City's staff appraiser.
+- 6. The post-rehabilitation value shall be determined either by an independent appraisal prepared by a licensed professional appraiser or the City's staff appraiser.
 The post-rehabilitation appraised value shall not exceed the limit (if any) established by the applicable funding source. - 7.
-All non-conforming or un-permitted improvements to primary structures shall be corrected in conjunction with the project. . - 8.
-If any eligible repair item is deemed necessary to mitigate against constitute an imminent threat to the health, safety or welfare of the public or the occupant or the property, as determined by City staff, the project application shall be prioritized and shall supersede existing rehabilitation projects/applications. - 9.
+All non-conforming or un-permitted improvements to primary structures shall be corrected in conjunction with the project.
+The correction may include either removing the un-permitted improvement or legitimizing the un-permitted improvement by performing rehabilitation acts that bring it into compliance with the current code to the extent feasible as allowed by the funding source. - 8.
+If any eligible repair item is deemed to constitute an imminent threat to the health, safety or welfare of the public, the occupant or the property, as determined by City staff, the project shall be prioritized and shall supersede existing rehabilitation projects/applications. - 9.
 Required insurance coverages shall be current at the time of application and maintained throughout the life of the loan.
 If insurance coverage is not maintained, the City may either force place insurance or deem the borrower in default of the mortgage and pursue any and all legal remedies pursuant to the terms and conditions of the mortgage and/or Promissory Note to recover on the Applicant's indebtedness.

-D. Financing Terms Will Be Based Upon:
+D. Financing Terms:

-- 1. Homeowners whose total household income falls at/or below 120% of the AMI are eligible for a zero percent (0%) interest, deferred payment loan. - 2.
+- 1. Homeowners whose total household income falls at/or below 120% of AMI are eligible for a zero percent (0%) interest, deferred-payment loan. - 2.
 Homeowners shall maintain the property in accordance with all applicable codes and regulations.
 The homeowner shall maintain the property in order to prevent waste, impairment or deterioration, and the City may monitor the property to assure compliance.
-Failure on the owner's part shall be considered a default under the City's Mortgage and Promissory Note wherein the City may pursue acceleration of the payment and all other applicable legal remedies. - 3.
-CDBG, HOME, and SHIP mortgage assistance is at zero percent (0%)interest and repayment is deferred for thirty (30) years (the affordability period) unless the home is sold, rented, ceases to be the primary residence of the beneficiary, or is transferred or conveyed by any other means.
+Failure on the owner's part shall be considered a default under the City's Mortgage and Promissory Note, and the City may pursue acceleration of the debt and all other applicable legal remedies. - 3.
+CDBG, HOME, and SHIP financial assistance is at zero percent (0%) interest, and repayment is deferred for thirty (30) years (the Affordability Period) unless the home is sold, rented, ceases to be the primary residence of the beneficiary, or is transferred or conveyed by any other means.
 Under the terms and conditions of the City's Deferred Payment Promissory Note and Mortgage, the debt is payable in full on the maturity date set forth in the Mortgage that is thirty years from the date of the Promissory Note and Mortgage.
-Prior to the maturity date, the mortgagee shall offer the mortgagor the opportunity to refinance with the same terms and conditions, so long as mortgagor has not defaulted on any terms or conditions set forth in the Mortgage; however, mortgagor is under no obligation to refinance the loan.
-Mortgagee may also declare the principal balance of the loan due in full at any time prior to the maturity date, if
+Prior to the maturity date, the mortgagee shall offer the mortgagor the opportunity to refinance with the same terms and conditions, provided mortgagor has not defaulted on any terms or conditions set forth in the Mortgage; however, mortgagor is under no obligation to refinance the loan.
+Mortgagee may also declare the principal balance of the loan due in full at any time prior to the maturity date, if mortgagor defaults on any term or condition of the Mortgage and/or Promissory Note.

-- mortgagor defaults on any term or condition of the Mortgage and/or Promissory Note. - 4.
-CCF financing terms shall adhere to the Policies Governing Programs Supported by the Interlocal Agreement for Affordable Housing, Work Skills Development, and Infrastructure as amended from time to time. - 5.
-For projects involving a condominium association's common area the maximum loan amount shall not exceed the prorated assessment of each eligible unit owner, including associated soft costs.
+- 4. CCF financing terms shall adhere to the Policy Governing Programs Supported By the Interlocal Agreement for Affordable Housing, Work Skills Development, and Infrastructure as amended from time to time - 5.
+For projects involving a condominium association's common area the maximum loan amount shall not exceed the prorated assessment on each eligible unit, including associated soft costs.